2021 JUNGLE CROSS 3 – MTB & CX – postponed to 8&9th august – revised race schedule- P.E.T. required

 After your check-in (Trace together App is mandatory), please head to an orange cone and affix your transponder chip and race number.
 You will need to stay here until called into the start funnel.
 Mask must be worn up until you are at the start line.

-The feed zone will located near the start-finish, final location tbd.
+The feed zone will located near the start-finish.
 As with all events under current rules, all athletes must be self supported, with no mechanics or supporters within the race area.
 The feed zone will be clearly marked on the day.
 Race Officials can help you place your bottle if needed.

 Please note that any technical problems with your bike during the race must be addressed by yourself.
 You may leave replacement wheels at the feed zone, but no mechanics or aid allowed.
 We will have a track available in his area.